sirallen/nic-structure/app/About.md

 * How has the structure of these institutions changed over time?
 (More complex?)

 * What activities do non-banks engage in?
+(If this info is not available directly, then maybe can discern from the names of entities.)

 * How are offshore financial centers (OFCs) incorporated into the structures?